Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R9 M390X will be 150% faster than the Radeon HD 6670 (OEM) 1GB overall, due to its higher data rate. (explain)
+Memory BandwidthAs far as performance goes, the Radeon R9 M390X should in theory be much better than the Radeon HD 6670 (OEM) 1GB overall. (explain)

-Texel RateThe Radeon R9 M390X should be a lot (more or less 382%) better at anisotropic filtering than the Radeon HD 6670 (OEM) 1GB. (explain)
+Texel RateThe Radeon R9 M390X should be much (approximately 382%) more effective at anisotropic filtering than the Radeon HD 6670 (OEM) 1GB. (explain)

-Pixel RateThe Radeon R9 M390X should be a lot (about 262%) faster with regards to AA than the Radeon HD 6670 (OEM) 1GB, and also capable of handling higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon R9 M390X should be much (more or less 262%) better at full screen anti-aliasing than the Radeon HD 6670 (OEM) 1GB, and capable of handling higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison